-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+Investments underlying the remaining portion of this financial product do not take into account EU criteria for environmentally sustainable economic activities.

 How did this financial product consider principal adverse impacts on sustainability factors?

 The Mandate has considered the Principal Adverse Impacts on sustainability factors as follows: